ColmKenna/ck-editable-array-exp2/docs/remediation-plan-2025-12-09-implementation.md

 Before finalizing the implementation plan, verify:

-- [x] All High-priority issues are addressed in Phases 1-2
+- [x] All High, Medium, and Low priority issues are addressed across Phases 1-4
 - [x] Each task has clear acceptance criteria
 - [x] Each task specifies which existing tests must pass
 - [x] Each task defines new regression and validation tests